substrate-asia/hackathon-2023-winter/projects/36-Hexalem/src/net/README.md

 - `Integration`, that combines `Engine` and `NetApiExt`.
 - `Bot`, that implements a simple AI to play against

+Basically, you can find a bunch logic here, that is hidden from the end-user.
+This logic is then used in the **Unity UI**.

 # Prerequisites
 - Ensure **Visual Studio 2022** is installed.
 If not, it can be downloaded from https://visualstudio.microsoft.com/downloads/.